RafaGago/base_library/readme.md

 * A futex + atomics semaphore based on the Monotonic clock for Linux (POSIX doesn't provide this).

-* Wrappers for atomics and threads (no mutexes and convars yet).
-Now to speed up things I just used C++ in case C11 wasn't detected.
-I have to switch to gcc builtins for atomics and pthread for threads.
+* Wrappers for atomics and threads (adding as needed).

 * The beautiful and famous Dmitry Djukov's MPMC lockfree queue with some addons:
   1. Can be used as MPSC and SPMC.